Confidential counseling for CSU employees and family

 Outside of work, employees have many care-taking responsibilities.
 For many, these commitments have become amplified during the current pandemic.
 CSU provides various resources to support employees with care-taking responsibilities.
 In addition to the groups below, the Commitment to Campus and Employee Assistance Program provide additional resources and contacts.

-Childcare Centers.
+CSU Childcare Centers.
 There are several CSU-affiliated childcare centers.
 All are fee-based, but they offer limited scholarship funds.
-This site also provides information on local organizations, including after care programs for school-aged children.

 Babysitting & More.
 CSU Student Employees can post jobs such as babysitting or nannying for CSU students on Handshake.